 In programs like Word and Excel, set your default margins to be 1 inch or less.

-Turn off all computers and electronics at night, during weekends, and on vacations.
+Turn off monitors, printers, and other electronics at night, during weekends, and on vacations.
 Better still, you can unplug them to eliminate phantom power loads.

 If you have a desk lamp, use a compact florescent or LED bulb.